Rescues and evacuations: No relief in sight for rain-sodden Queensland

 The worst flooding is around Laidley, Gatton and Grantham in the Lockyer Valley, west of Brisbane, to the south around Beaudesert, and in Warwick, Cecil Plains, Millerman and Killarney on the Southern Downs.

-Fire and Rescue swift-water technicians evacuated residents from homes in Warwick after they were impacted by floodwater on Friday afternoon.
+Fire and Rescue swift-water technicians evacuated residents from homes in Warwick after they were hit by floodwater on Friday afternoon.

-About 300 homes have been impacted in Laidley where the Lockyer River was gushing down William St, the main thoroughfare, earlier on Friday.
+About 300 homes have been impacted in Laidley, where the Lockyer River was gushing down William Street, the main thoroughfare, earlier on Friday.

 South East Queensland UHF Emergency Service Team founder Shane Barnes was shocked by the intensity.